tugrulz/tugrulz.github.io/index.md

 ## About Me

+I am an incoming Lecturer at the University of Edinburgh School of Informatics.
+I am looking for PhD students to join our [[Social Media Analysis and Support for Humanity (SMASH)](https://smash.inf.ed.ac.uk)] group.

 I am a Postdoctoral Scholar at Indiana University at Bloomington working with Prof. Dr. Filippo Menczer and Prof. Dr. Alessandro Flammini at Observatory on Social Media (OSOME).
 I also collaborate with Prof. Dr. Karl Aberer and Dr. Remi Lebret from EPFL and Prof. Dr. Rebekah Overdorf and Prof. Dr. Mathias Humbert from UNIL, Switzerland.

 My research focuses on computational approaches to understand and counter social media manipulation.
 I’m also interested in understanding and describing humans' interactions with each other on social media platforms and with the platforms themselves.
 I use a combination of security, data science and computational social science methods to conduct my research.